-An underused lower level reborn as one hardworking room — a focused home office by day, a rich, enveloping lounge by night.
+An underused lower level reborn as one hardworking room: a focused home office by day, a rich, enveloping lounge by night.

-Our clients, a family in Park Slope, had a large lower level that had never really been put to use — storage, overflow, a place to avoid.
+Our clients, a family in Park Slope, had a large lower level that had never really been put to use: storage, overflow, a place to avoid.
 They wanted it to finally earn its keep: a real home office during the day, and a place to unwind with a drink at night.

 We began with mood boards and renderings to test a rich, enveloping palette before a single wall was touched.
 Custom millwork carved out a dedicated bar and a quiet work zone, while layered, dimmable lighting and tactile materials let the room shift character from focused to moody without missing a beat.

-The cellar is now the hardest-working floor in the house — a considered office by morning, a warm, self-assured lounge by evening.
-It never feels like a basement anymore, and it never feels like a compromise.
+The cellar is now the hardest-working floor in the house: a focused office by morning, a warm, self-assured lounge by evening.
+It no longer feels like a basement.

 "Thank you so much Circa22 for holding my hand from start to finish through what would have been a complicated journey otherwise."Daniel B. · Client